 It’s not really thought of as safe though, which is somewhat undeserving.

-On top of that, there’s nature to consider as well.
+On top of that, there are natural hazards to consider as well.
 Pakistan is in a major earthquake zone and sometimes monsoons can bring heavy rains and flooding.

 Pakistan is a vastly misrepresented country.